tattle-made/Uli/slur-replacement/Fastapi-slur replacement/pyscript-readme.md

 ### Change made to python code:
 1. Using pylev instead of levenshtein library since pylev is pure python
 2. Commented print statements

+### Additional info:
+1. `<py-env>` is a list of dependencies and external modules to load
+2. We can use our own pyscript (serve pyscript.js from our server) - that should lock the version.